patelandpatel/detecting-happy-sad-faces-from-images/README.md

-# detecting-happy😄-sad🥺-faces-from-images

-# Detecting Happy and Sad Faces from Images
+# Detecting Happy 😄 and 🥺 Sad Faces from Images

 This repository contains code and resources for detecting happy and sad facial expressions in images using a Jupyter notebook.
 The project demonstrates basic computer vision techniques for identifying different emotions in facial images.